godaddy-wordpress/woocommerce-customizer/readme.txt

 == Changelog ==

 = 2.4.0-dev =
-* Tweak - Placeholder replacements are only shown in the shop, not in the WP admin
+* Fix - Image placeholder replacements are only shown in the shop, not in the WP admin
 * Localization - Includes Persian translation, props [Saakhtani team](http://saakhtani.ir/)!
 * Misc - Added support for WooCommerce 2.7
 * Misc - Removed support for WooCommerce 2.4